 Only about six years overdue, new guidelines for treating hypertension have been released by the Joint National Committee on The Detection, Evaluation and Treatment of High Blood Pressure.
-For the purpose of drug treatment, the committee increased the threshold for drug treatment of hypertension from 140/80 to 150/90 in the elderly aged 60 and older, thereby re-categorizing people with the lower blood pressure from mildly hypertensive to pre-hypertensive.
+For drug treatment, the committee increased the threshold of hypertension from 140/80 to 150/90 in those aged 60 and older.
+With that, they re-categorized people with the lower blood pressure from mildly hypertensive to pre-hypertensive.

-Based on a comprehensive review of data of those treated for 3-5 years, the committee determined that drug therapy for mild hypertension did not necessarily reduce adverse health events such as heart attack, stroke and premature death.
+The committee made a comprehensive review of data of those treated for 3-5 years.
+They revised their recommendations on drug therapy for mild hypertension.
+They felt medication did not necessarily reduce adverse health events such as heart attack, stroke and premature death.

-Critics of the new guidelines study feel that the basis for revision is specious since the benefits of treating mild hypertension can be exhibited beyond the five year time frame of the study.
+There are critics of the new guidelines.
+They feel that the basis for revision is specious.
+Benefits of treating mild hypertension can be exhibited beyond the five-year time frame of the study.
 They also feel that these new thresholds will lead to an all too lenient treatment of this silent killer.

 The committee recommended a healthy diet, weight control and regular exercise as important factors in controlling high blood pressure for all adult segments.
-They failed to come up with a recommendation for people younger than 60, but suggested we stick with the old guidelines in order to be conservative.
+They failed to come up with a recommendation for people younger than 60.
+For them, they suggested we stick with the old guidelines in order to be conservative.
 They also had trouble defining a threshold for those who suffer from kidney disease and diabetes, but suggested a target of 140/90 for these segments which is higher than the 130/80 formerly recommended.